Survival food has become quite popular lately and for good reason.

 They should become a top priority if you are planning to preserve your foods for the long haul.
-Consider drying foods such as tomatoes, bananas, blueberries, spinach, and cauliflowers and enjoy these nutrient-rich, delicious foods that can be moved around seamlessly.
+Consider drying and freeze dried foods such as tomatoes, bananas, blueberries, spinach, and cauliflowers and enjoy these nutrient-rich, delicious foods that can be moved around seamlessly.

 Canning your food is a fantastic way to store your meats and vegetables since they can last for a couple of years if done correctly.

 Canning is also considered as a far more affordable option for food preservation.